What we know about the Moscow concert hall attack | KRDO

 Condemnation of the attack from world leaders has been swift.
 US Secretary of State Antony Blinken on Saturday said the US “strongly” condemned the massacre and while passing along “our deepest condolences to the families and loved ones of those killed and all affected by this heinous crime.”

-There were similar sentiments from British Foreign Secretary David Cameron on behalf of the United Kingdom and from German Chancellor Olaf Scholz who conveyed that his nation’s “thoughts are with the families of all the victims and all those injured.”
+There were similar sentiments from British Foreign Secretary David Cameron and German Chancellor Olaf Scholz, who conveyed that his nation’s “thoughts are with the families of all the victims and all those injured.”

 Polish Prime Minister Donald Tusk said his country hopes that the attack won’t become “a pretext for anyone to escalate violence and aggression” in a post on X. Meanwhile, French President Emmanuel Macron expressed solidarity with all Russians, while India’s Prime Minister Narendra Modi and Saudi Arabia’s Crown Prince Mohammed bin Salman both also denounced the attack.